-- 11.01 The mental health and wellbeing of all members of Pontefract Academies Trust (including staff, pupils and parents) is fundamental to our philosophy and ethos 'achievement without excuses, our people matter, excellence as standard, pupils come first, stronger as one'. - 11.02 The Trust is committed to developing a whole school positive mental health and wellbeing ethos which raises awareness and understanding and reduces stigma amongst pupils, staff and parent/carers.
-The Trust aims to help young people express their feelings, build their confidence and emotional resilience and therefore their capacity to learn.
-Teaching pupils the signs of poor mental health and self-help techniques to support good mental health is key as well as providing support at an early stage in school. - 11.03 The culture at school promotes pupils' positive mental health and wellbeing and avoids stigma by: - Having a whole-school approach to promoting positive mental health and wellbeing within an ethos of high expectations and constant support. - Having a committed staff community that sets a whole-school culture of positive mental health and wellbeing, support and value. - Having a robust regime of continuing professional development (CPD) for staff. - Having a pupil group of healthy minds champions. - Working closely with pupils, parents and carers. - Whole school promotion of building individual resilience and tenacity through the use of pupil levels in all areas of the curriculum. - 11.04 Where staff are concerned about a pupil's mental health, they should discuss this with key individuals and where appropriate a safeguarding referral made to the DSL.
+- 11.1 The mental health and wellbeing of all members of Pontefract Academies Trust (including staff, pupils and parents) is fundamental to our philosophy and ethos 'achievement without excuses, our people matter, excellence as standard, pupils come first, stronger as one'. - 11.2 The Trust is committed to developing a whole school positive mental health and wellbeing ethos, which raises awareness and understanding, and reduces stigma amongst pupils, staff and parent/carers.
+The Trust aims to help young people express their feelings, build their confidence and emotional resilience, and therefore their capacity to learn.
+Teaching pupils the signs of poor mental health and self-help techniques, to support good mental health, is key, as well as providing support at an early stage in school. - 11.3 The culture within our schools promotes pupils' positive mental health and wellbeing, and avoids stigma by: - Having a whole-school and Trust approach to promoting positive mental health and wellbeing, within an ethos of high expectations and constant support. - Having a committed staff community that sets a whole-school culture of positive mental health and wellbeing, support and value. - Having a robust regime of continuing professional development (CPD) for staff. - Having a pupil group of healthy minds champions. - Working closely with pupils, parents and carers. - Whole school promotion of building individual resilience and tenacity, through the use of pupil levels in all areas of the curriculum.

+11.4 Where staff are concerned about a pupil's mental health, they should discuss this with key individuals and, where appropriate, make a safeguarding referral to the School's Designated Safeguarding Lead.